 One drawback to this account is that it doesn’t allow mobile check deposits.
 You can mail a check into Goldman Sachs for deposit, but that seems unnecessarily clunky.
 It's far better to deposit the money to your checking account, and then initiate an online transfer to your savings account.

-Goldman Sachs is known as a wealth management firm, but their online presence means that the bank is now offering savings options that extend beyond the Marcus account.
+Goldman Sachs is known as a wealth management firm.
+But their online presence means that the bank is now offering savings options that extend beyond the Marcus account.

+With $500 you can open a high-yield CD, ranging from six months to six years, with an APY of 0.55%.
 It’s important to note that you must keep your money in the CD for the specified period of time, or you’ll face a penalty.
 Penalties are 90 days of interest on a CD with a term less than 12 months, 270 days of interest on CDs ranging from one year to five years, and 365 days of interest on CDs with maturities longer than five years.

 These are extremely steep penalties, so you’ll want to be sure not to withdraw money early.

-If you’re a real estate or stock market investor, then a 1.5% yield on a savings account may not seem very exciting.
+If you’re a real estate or stock market investor, then a 4.40% yield on a savings account may not seem very exciting.
 However, the prospect of having cash on hand offers incredible peace of mind.
 Plus, cash on hand can help you take advantage of great opportunities.

 If you don’t have a savings account that’s separate from your checking account, consider opening the Marcus account today.
 It offers everything you need in a savings account, especially the ability to set up automatic savings transfers.
 The high yield is simply the cherry on top.

 Here are some common questions we see all the time about Marcus.